 For 2022 coverage, there are ten insurers that offer exchange plans in Michigan.
+And all ten of them will continue to offer coverage in 2023.
 In most of Michigan, at least four insurers are offering plans, although there are just two participating insurers in upper Michigan.

 The following insurers offer plans in the Michigan exchange as of 2022, with plan availability varying from one location to another: